mathnet/mathnet-numerics/README.md

 The recommended way to get Math.NET Numerics is to use NuGet.
 The following packages are provided and maintained in the public [NuGet Gallery](https://nuget.org/profiles/mathnet/):

-- `MathNet.Numerics` - core package, including .Net 4, .Net 3.5 and portable/PCL builds
+- **MathNet.Numerics** - core package, including .Net 4, .Net 3.5 and portable/PCL builds.
-- `MathNet.Numerics.FSharp` - optional extensions for a better F# experience
+- **MathNet.Numerics.FSharp** - optional extensions for a better F# experience.
+BigRational.
-- `MathNet.Numerics.Data.Text` - optional extensions for text-based matrix input/output
+- **MathNet.Numerics.Data.Text** - optional extensions for text-based matrix input/output.
-- `MathNet.Numerics.Data.Matlab` - optional extensions for MATLAB matrix file input/output
+- **MathNet.Numerics.Data.Matlab** - optional extensions for MATLAB matrix file input/output.
-- `MathNet.Numerics.MKL.Win-x86` - optional Linear Algebra MKL native provider
+- **MathNet.Numerics.MKL.Win-x86** - optional Linear Algebra MKL native provider.
-- `MathNet.Numerics.MKL.Win-x64` - optional Linear Algebra MKL native provider
+- **MathNet.Numerics.MKL.Win-x64** - optional Linear Algebra MKL native provider.
-- `MathNet.Numerics.Signed` - strong-named version of the core package *(not recommended)*
+- **MathNet.Numerics.Signed** - strong-named version of the core package *(not recommended)*.
-- `MathNet.Numerics.FSharp.Signed` - strong-named version of the F# package *(not recommended)*
+- **MathNet.Numerics.FSharp.Signed** - strong-named version of the F# package *(not recommended)*.

 Alternatively you can also download the binaries in Zip packages, available on [CodePlex](http://mathnetnumerics.codeplex.com/releases):